Esther7171/Wonderland/README.md

 But four young oysters hurried up,
 All eager for the treat:
-Their coats were brushed, their faces washed,
-Their shoes were clean and neat —
+there coats were brushed, there faces washed, there shoes were clean and neat —
 And this was odd, because, you know,
 They hadn’t any feet.